Depersonalization Disorder: The Mystery Condition?

-This simple fact can make DP more difficult to diagnose than other anxiety-based conditions.
+This simple fact can make DPDR more difficult to diagnose than other anxiety-based conditions.

 Continuing with the example of claustrophobia, when you experience it for the first time, it will feel really inexplicable and scary.
 You have no idea why this is happening!

 But when you explain the feelings to a doctor or psychologist -- and say that you feel scared and panicky in enclosed spaces -- those are pretty clear symptoms of claustrophobia, and the likelihood is that you will get diagnosed and start treatment very quickly.